holochain/app-spec-rust/README.md

 [![PM](https://img.shields.io/badge/pm-waffle-blue.svg?style=flat-square)](https://waffle.io/holochain/org)
 [![Chat](https://img.shields.io/badge/chat-chat%2eholochain%2enet-blue.svg?style=flat-square)](https://chat.holochain.net)

-This repository contains a Holochain app that functions as a living specification of Holochain and its [HDK](https://github.com/holochain/hdk-rust) (Holochain Development Toolkit).
+This repository contains a Holochain app that functions as a living specification of Holochain and its Rust [HDK](https://github.com/holochain/holochain-rust/tree/develop/hdk-rust) (Holochain Development Toolkit).

 As new features, or changes to the HDK (and the API) are being designed, they will be made concrete by adding a use case to this example app and putting those changes as a pull-request to this repository.
 As soon as the current master branch in https://github.com/holochain/holochain-rust implements all used features, the PR gets merged here so that this repository's master branch always reflects the feature set available in Holochain's master branch.